ZacharyDietderich/ZacharyDietderich.github.io/README.md

 - The digital camera was outside the chamber, looking in through a viewport that didn't allow for high-quality imaging.
 #### The goal:
 - Develop a test platform with external vertical adjustability within ASML’s vacuum vessel.
 This system has to meet translation and accuracy requirements, as well as prevents damage to nearby critical components.
-- Develop an adjustable digital camera system that is in the vacuum chamberand provides the operator with a high resolution FOV of the samples on the mounting board.
+- Develop an adjustable digital camera system that is in the vacuum chamber and provides the operator with a high-resolution FOV of the samples on the mounting board.

 ### How